Amid political furor, ever-growing rumors permeate S. Korea

 But Park’s opponents smell blood.
 Already weakened by the country’s less-than-stellar economy and her aloof style of governing, they are unlikely to back down anytime soon.

-While her opponents are not expected to try to force her to step down — the opposition is not ready yet for elections, and constitutional term limits mean she has less than 18 months left in office — they could leave her badly weakened politically.
+While her opponents are not expected to try to force her to step down — the opposition is not ready yet for elections, and constitutional term limits mean she has only 15 months left in office — they could leave her badly weakened politically.

 On Friday, Park issued a remarkably abject apology in a televised speech, expressing shame over the way her friendship with Choi had spilled into the government.

-Note: This story has been corrected to show Park has 15 months left in office.